Get Optimization Suggestions FAQs:

 When you see the words "removed" next to a campaign name, it indicates that the budget has been removed for that campaign during the date range.
 It does not have to do with the state of the campaign.
 This will also only be visible when you have checked the "show paused" option in the left-hand filters.

-Note: The system only shows those entities which have had performance data during the selected date range.
+Note: The system only shows those entities that have had performance data during the selected date range.
 E.g. if you run the tool on the first day of the month, and some of the selected budgets or the associated campaigns don’t have any performance data yet, they won’t be shown.
 You can come back in a few days and load the tool again.

 How is Actual Spend calculated in the tool?